 Backpacking UK – A 3 Week Itinerary

-Our 3 week UK backpacking itinerary features all three countries of Great Britain.
-Starting in London, the UK’s capital and largest city it immediately dives south to hit the coast in Brighton.
+Our 3 week itinerary for travelling around Britain features cities in England, Wales and Scotland.
+Starting in London, the UK’s capital and largest city, it immediately dives south to hit the coast in Brighton.
 From there it heads east taking in a number of Britain’s most historic sites, towns and cities before making a dart north towards the Scottish border via Liverpool and the Lake District.
 Briefly leaving the British mainland to visit the Isle of Arran, the route concludes with stops in the two main cities in Scotland – Glasgow and Edinburgh.

 Backpacking England & Wales

 Many visitors to Britain visit London and only London.
-While there is so much more to the country, the UK capital is the obvious starting point.
+While there is so much more to the country, the British capital is the obvious starting point and it is home to most of the busiest airports in the UK making it a convenient entry point.
 As well as world famous tourist attractions such as Buckingham Palace, Big Ben, Hyde Park and Tower Bridge, the city is home to an array of many varied districts.